I remember the days before peer-to-peer payment services.

 6. Consider Identity Theft Protection

-Identity theft protection can keep your credit safe.
+The best identity theft protection can keep your credit safe.
 If you have been a victim of fraud, it will give you that extra layer of safety you need.
 With identity theft protection, you’ll be notified if someone applies for credit in your name.
 You can then lock your credit and stop the activity in its tracks.

 Some identity theft services can monitor your bank accounts, which will be a big help when using Zelle inside your banking app.
 This can help you move forward with confidence as you use peer-to-peer payment services.